Ayurvedic treatments and massages

-Shirodhara (shiro-forehead, dhara-flow) is an Ayurveda treatment during which oil is poured on the forehead and it is probably the best-known Ayurvedic practice.
-It is performed with a special mixture of oil with herbs.
-The recipes vary and some of them are over 2000 years old!
-The oil flow and head massage calm the nervous system, reduce stress and relieve headaches.
+Shirodhara (shiro-forehead, dhara-flow) is an Ayurvedic treatment in which oil is poured onto the forehead and is acknowledged as the best-known Ayurvedic practice.
+It is performed with a special mixture of oil and herbs.
+The recipes vary and some of them are over 2,000 years old!
+The head massage and continous oil flow calm the nervous system, reduce stress and relieve headaches.

 Ayurvedic Herbal Baths

 Ayurvedic baths are used to soothe your muscles and relax your body.
 Flowers are often added to the water along with herbs and oils.
 The pleasant aroma and warmth of the water allow for revitalisation and pure indulgence.

 Pictured is an Ayurvedic flower bath prepared by SpaDreams partner Life Ayurveda Resort in Sri Lanka.